voldikss/vim-floaterm/README.md

 Execute `git commit` in the terminal window without starting a nested nvim.

 **❗️Note**: neovim only feature.
-Moreover, it also requires [neovim-remote](https://github.com/mhinz/neovim-remote), please install it using `pip3 install neovim-remote`.
+Moreover, it also requires [neovim-remote] (https://github.com/mhinz/neovim-remote), please install it using `pip3 install neovim-remote`.

 ![](https://user-images.githubusercontent.com/20282795/91380268-2cd24d00-e857-11ea-8dbd-d39a0bbb105e.gif)

 ### fzf

 This plugin has implemented a [wrapper](./autoload/floaterm/wrapper/fzf.vim) for `fzf` command.
 So it can be used as a tiny fzf plugin.

 Try `:FloatermNew fzf` or even wrap this to a new command like this: